 Vision Therapy

 Vision therapy (VT) is a non-invasive treatment for binocular vision disorders.
-It applies optometric science and methods to increase efficiency of deficient neurological connections related to vision that can cause many many symptoms that are seen in day-to-day life.
-It is individually tailored to each patient’s needs, is supervised by the doctor, and is also maintained with home therapy throughout the sessions, although long term therapy and maintenance is not generally needed.
+It applies optometric science and methods to increase efficiency of deficient neurological connections related to vision that can cause many symptoms that are seen in day-to-day life.
+It is individually tailored to each patient’s needs, is supervised by the doctor, and is also maintained with home therapy throughout the sessions, although long-term therapy and maintenance is not generally needed.

 Lastly, motion sickness is not commonly associated with vision, but we have seen great success with training the eyes to match the vestibular system (how the body knows where it is in space).
 Strengthening these connections can greatly relieve symptoms of motion sickness.